AFUDIrk/CADDeck/README.md

 The top section includes:
 1. Current CAD program: This is the program whose settings will be loaded when CADDeck is restarted
-2. X and Y scaling parameters for the joystick.
-These can be set manually, but there is a feature available that collects data as the joystick is pushed all the way down and calculates the scales for you.
+2. X and Y scaling parameters for the joystick and knob.
+These can be set manually However, there is a feature that collects data while the joystick is pushed all the way down and calculates the scale for you.
 The output scaling is +/-1
-3. Joystick Deadzone.
+3. Joystick and Knob Deadzone.
 Any X or Y value with an absolute value below this number will be set to zero.
 4. Joystick Sensitivity.
 Joystick values ​​are multiplied by this when converted to mouse movement commands
-5. Thumbwheel sensitivity.
-The encoder value is multiplied by this while being converted to mouse movement commands
+5. Knob sensitivity.
+The Knob value is multiplied by this while being converted to mouse movement commands
 6. Steady Time: After the joystick has been centered for more than this amount of time without a pan or rotate button being selected, the joystick will revert to its default mode (usually mouse pointer).

 Below that is the definition of the button action.
 The same approach is used to define the actions as for the buttons on the LCD panel.
 The actions are: